 Here you should register to sell your products to millions of Amazon.com customers.
 As an international seller you can sell on Amazon.com, here is the list of supported countries.
 If your country isn’t on the list then you need Payoneer account.
 Registration your account and Payoneer will allow you to withdraw your payments directly to your local bank account.

 The most important part of your listing is your photos and your title.
 A huge number of customers won’t even get past your main photo and almost no one will read further than bullet points.
 If you are a bad writer I suggest you hire someone for descriptions, bullets, title, and keywords.
 Use multiple keywords in title to draw more traffic to your listing.
-For keyword research, I suggest Keyword Inspector, a tool that allows you to see your competitors keywords.
+For keyword research, I suggest AMA Keyword Generator, a powerful tool to generate keyword ideas.